Quantum Field Theories on Algebraic Curves. I. Additive bosons

-Since divisor $D$ is non-special, the mapping $L$ is injective and, therefore, is an isomorphism.
-The differentials $\omega_i$ and $\theta_i$ are obtained by choosing the only non-zero components of $L$ to be, respectively, $\alpha_i=1$ and $\beta_i=1$. \end{proof} \begin{remark} The choice of a non-special effective divisor $D=P_{1}+\dots +P_{g}$ on $X$ with distinct points $P_{i}$ and the uniformizers $t_{i}$ can be considered as an algebraic analog of the choice of ``$a$-cycles'' on a compact Riemann surface of genus $g\geq 1$.
-Correspondingly, differentials $\theta_i$ are analogs of the differentials of the first kind with normalized ``$a$-periods'', and differentials $\omega_i$ are analogs of the differentials of the second kind with second order poles, ``zero $a$-periods'' and normalized ``$b$-periods''.
-The symplectic property of the basis $\{\theta_i,\omega_i\}_{i=1}^g$ is an analog of the ``reciprocity law for differentials of the first and the second kind'' (see \cite[Ch.~5, \S1]{Iwasawa} and \cite[Ch.~VI, \S3]{Kra}). \end{remark} \begin{remark} Condition that effective non-special divisor $D$ consists of $g$ distinct points is not essential.
-The statement of Theorem \ref{Chevalley}, as well as of all other results in the paper, can be easily modified to include divisors with multiple points. \end{remark} A differential of the second kind $\omega$ is said to have zero $a$-periods, if
+Since $D$ is non-special, $L$ is an injective map and hence an isomorphism.
+The differentials $\omega_i$ and $\theta_i$ are obtained by choosing the only non-zero component of $L$ to be $\alpha_i=1$ and $\beta_i=1$ respectively. \end{proof} \begin{remark} The choice of a non-special effective divisor $D=P_{1}+\dots +P_{g}$ on $X$ with distinct points $P_{i}$ and uniformizers $t_{i}$ may be regarded as an algebraic analogue of the choice of $a$-cycles on a compact Riemann surface of genus $g\geq 1$.
+Correspondingly, the differentials $\theta_i$ are analogues of differentials of the first kind with normalized $a$-periods, and differentials $\omega_i$ are analogues of differentials of the second kind with second order poles, zero $a$-periods and normalized $b$-periods.
+The symplectic property of the basis $\{\theta_i,\omega_i\}_{i=1}^g$ is an analogue of the reciprocity law for differentials of the first kind and the second kind (see \cite[Ch.~5, \S1]{Iwasawa} and \cite[Ch.~VI, \S3]{Kra}). \end{remark} \begin{remark} It is not necessary to require all the points of the non-special effective divisor $D$ of degree $g$ to be distinct.
+Theorem \ref{Chevalley} and all other results in this paper can be easily modified to include divisors with multiple points. \end{remark} A differential $\omega$ of the second kind is said to have zero $a$-periods if